 Symbolism, Imagery, Allegory

-Rather than taking place in only one part of the city, Stevenson’s novel is set in many different areas of London, each meant to reflect the character of its denizens.
-Soho, where Mr. Hyde lives, for example, is described as being dark and dingy, which, last time we checked, tends to go quite well with people that ooze evil out of their pores.
-London fog also plays a role in the book, adding sinister overtones where Stevenson needs them.
+And rather than taking place in only one part of the city, Stevenson’s novel is set in many different areas of London, each meant to reflect the character of its denizens.
+Soho, where Mr. Hyde lives, is described as being dark and dingy—which, last time we checked, tends to go quite well with people who ooze evil out of their pores.
+But the entire city is painted in dull and sinister colors, which helps give the novel its evil-laden atmosphere.